dan-auer/3dcp.fyi/README.md

 ## Publication

+If our database has been helpful to you, please consider citing our work!
 ```
 @inproceedings{auer_bos_fisc.2024.3f,
   title               = {3DCP.fyi - A Comprehensive Citation Network Graph on the State of the Artin 3D Concrete Printing},